OmerFarooq9989/Face-Recognition/README.md

 # Face-Recognition
 Facial Emotion Recognition using Machine Learning.

-To run the program we first have to create a virtual environment.
+To run the program we first have to create a virtual environment.</br>
 The code runs on a python 3.6 environment so we have to run the following commands before staarting the execution. py -3.6 -m venv virt pip install scikit-learn==1.2.1